SuperOfficeDocs/superoffice-docs/docs/en/ui/web-app/tutorials/navbutton-contacts-selected-project/index.md

 uid: pb_usercontrols_tutorial_mypage
 description: How to add a panel and link it from the navigator
 author: Tony Yates
-so.date: 06.24.2016
+date: 06.24.2016
 keywords: pagebuilder
-so.topic: tutorial
+topic: tutorial
-so.client: web
+client: web
-so.envir: onsite
+envir: onsite
 ---

 # How to add a new panel